 Which provider has the best broadband Wi-Fi router?

-The freebies supplied by broadband providers don’t tend to be cutting edge, so if you’re interested in the very latest technology, fastest connectivity and advanced network features you may need to purchase your own router.
-But in many cases the free router will be enough and there should be no need to spend any more money.
+The freebies supplied by broadband providers don’t tend to be cutting edge, so if you’re interested in the very latest technology, fastest connectivity, and advanced network features you may need to purchase your own router.
+But usually, the free router will be enough and there should be no need to spend any more money.

 But not every router is the same, and some providers offer better hardware.
 The following are some of the top routers available from ISPs: